Telegram messaging app CEO Pavel Durov arrested in France

 He fled the country in 2014 and travelled across the globe to search for a home for his company, including the German capital, Berlin, and San Francisco in the United States.

-After Russia launched its invasion of Ukraine in 2022, Telegram became the main source of unfiltered and sometimes graphic content from both warring parties.
+But after Russia launched its invasion of Ukraine in 2022, Telegram became the main source of unfiltered and sometimes graphic content from both warring parties.

 The app is heavily used by Russian and Ukrainian officials, including Ukrainian President Volodymyr Zelenskyy.